andersonsilveira/jswitch/README.md

 JSwitch is program to help to fast switch of JDKs installed on machine.

+## 1) Compatibility

+* Windows 7

-## 1) Install
+## 2) Install

-The installer can be found on installer folder of project on github.
-Compatible only windows 7, therefore make download os jwitch.jar and execute it and then show initial window.
+The installer can be found on installer folder of project on github, therefore make download os jwitch.jar and execute it and then show initial window.

-## 2) Use Program
+## 3) Use Program

 * Grid show JDKs installed on machine( be able to find on default installation).
 * "Load"(Carregar..) button allows you find no default directory instalation.